usememos/dotcom/content/docs/integration/telegram-bot.md

 The message contains your **user ID** in Telegram.
 Make sure to copy it.

-Follow these steps to set it as your memos user:
+Follow these steps to set it as your Memos user:

-1. Sign in to your memos.
+1. Sign in to your Memos.
 2. Click on **Settings** button on the sidebar to open **Settings** dialog.
 3. Switch to **Preferences** tab in **Basic** section.
 4. Paste your **userid** into **Telegram UserID** field, then click **Save**.

-You can now send messages to the Telegram bot, and they will be saved in your memos!
+You can now send messages to the Telegram bot, and they will be saved in your Memos!

 ![message-saved](/content/docs/integration/telegram-bot/message-saved.png)